 All white people in the U.S. are conditioned into a mindset, embodiment, and culture of white supremacy.

-As a white* (bodied or passing) non-profit executive or director, you have no shortage of ambition and compassion.
+As a white* (bodied or passing) non-profit executive, you have no shortage of ambition and compassion.
 But you're tired of spinning your wheels alone.
 You long to roll with highs and lows of working toward race equity with grace and humility.
 And most importantly, you're ready to belong to a community of people who are just as committed as you are to embodying actionable and accountable anti-racism.

 Our past cohort participants have included: